 If the Zoning Permit is denied, the applicant may appeal the action of the Zoning Administrator to the Board of Adjustment; and from the decision of the Board of Adjustment, recourse shall be by the Vance County Superior Court as provided by law.
 It is further the intention of this Ordinance that the duties of the Board of Commissioners, in connection with the Ordinance shall not include the hearing and passing upon disputed questions that may arise in connection with the enforcement thereof, but that the procedure for determining such questions shall be as herein set out in the Ordinance.
-The duties of the Board of Commissioners, in connection with this Ordinance, shall be only the duty of considering and passing upon any proposed amendment, or repeal of the Ordinance as provided by law.
+The duties of the Board of Commissioners, in connection with this Ordinance as provided by law.